gieflij/data_structure/README.md

 # information theory

-This is about "Information theory"
+This is about "Information theory".
 All codes are regarding to it.
 The codes are programmed in the MATLAB.